-Last but certainly not least is Site Rank, which lets you track rankings of your websites.
+Last but certainly not least is Site Rank, which lets you track the rankings of your websites.

 You can track your own rankings, the rankings of your competitors, etc. There are no limits really.

-Here’s an example for a keyword I used to rank an article:
+Here’s an example of a keyword I used to rank an article:

 Jaaxy is my All-In-One Tool for Keyword Research